 Black Elderberry Fizz Immune Boost*

-This past year reminded us of the importance of our immune system to our overall health.
+These past two years have reminded us of the importance of our immune system to our overall health.
 During the colder months each year, usually from around October through the end of March, I love using Black Elderberry Syrup wherever I can, as this syrup has been trusted by herbalists for generations to help maintain immune health.*

 Gaia Herbs Certified USDA Organic Black Elderberry Syrup is made using organic Elderberries, fresh-pressed shortly after harvest, and it concentrates the juice from 14.5 grams of Elderberries into a single, tasty teaspoon.* It has a delicious flavor that is loved by adults and children alike, and it is made with just four clean whole-food ingredients.